How to Improve Keap Email Deliverability

 While email authentication is optional, it can help you grow and maintain an engaged audience.
 And, as you know, email engagement is the holy grail of email deliverability.

-The reason why you should send with custom authentication is simple: Inbox Service Providers (ISPs), like Hotmail, Yahoo, and Gmail, want to ensure that the marketing emails you send to your subscribers are legitimate.
-These ISPs use security protocols and processes to help filter spam and malicious users.
+The reason why you should send with custom authentication is simple: Inbox Service Providers (ISPs) want to make sure that the marketing emails you send are legitimate, which is why they use strict authentication protocols to protect their users from spam and spoofing.

 To understand more about domain authentication, see SPF, DKIM, DMARC Explained [Infographic]